OH318/J-Diagram/j-diagram/README.md

 If you have a bug or want to add other functionaity, please send email to us.

-### 0.0.7
+### 0.0.9

-The version of 0.0.7 fix the bug that cannot execute on window.
+This version fixed the bug that cannot execute on window.
 Now, we provide service on window OS, mac OS, and linux environment.